alan-turing-institute/alexa-room-finder/README.md

 # Room Booker Alexa Skill

-This is an in-progress skill built for Amazon's Alexa service that allows you to book rooms.
+This is an in-development skill built for Amazon's Alexa service, that allows you to book a room for half-an-hour.
 Currently it handles simple phrases like:

 > Alexa, ask Room Booker to book me a room